Staying Positive While Unemployed

 Offer in-demand skills and certifications.

 This is one of the most effective strategies for finding a new teaching position.
-Offer expertise and certifications in STEM subjects and you will probably get looked at.
-Offer physical education and you might find yourself being overlooked.
-Sometimes you have to think outside the box as this short video clip recommends.
+Offer expertise and certifications in STEM subjects, and you will probably get looked at.
+Offer physical education, but you might find yourself being overlooked.

 Stay involved.

-I can never stress this enough: get involved and stay involved.
-Join affinity groups in our profession.
-Participate in discussions.
-Attend regional professional gatherings.
-Keep your name out front and visible.
-The strategy here is simple: make colleagues and folks you meet online think "We need this person!".
+The strategy here is simple: make colleagues and folks you meet online think, "We need this person on our team!".
 It really does work.

 Use your downtime to retrain and add desirable skill sets to your portfolio of credentials.
 For example, being a Spanish teacher is a great start.
-But being a Spanish teacher who is an ESL specialist adds a whole other dimension to your desirability.
+However, being a Spanish teacher who is an ESL specialist adds a whole other dimension to your desirability.

 Use your downtime to stay involved by substitute teaching and tutoring.
 It will keep your skills sharp and may just introduce you to a future employer.
-It is always easier to hire somebody you have seen teach than somebody you really don't know much about.
+It is always easier to hire somebody you have seen teach than somebody you don't know much about.

 Keep your spirits up

-Never ever stop believing in yourself.
+Never stop believing in yourself.
 You will find that new job.
-It may take longer than you originally thought, but you will find it.
+It may take longer than initially thought, but you will find it.
 Surround yourself with positive influences.
 Avoid the negative.
 It is easy to give in to feelings of self-pity.
-It is normal to feel angry and frustrated at the situation in which you find yourself.
+It is expected to feel angry and frustrated at the situation in which you find yourself.
 However, you must learn to tune out those feelings.
 Focus on the small achievements you make every day to get yourself closer to your goal.
 Disregard the negative.
 If you let negative feelings drive your thinking, the downward spiral will begin.
 Hopefully, the following video will make you realize that what you are experiencing is something thousands of other people are experiencing as well.

 Questions?
-Contact us on Facebook. @privateschoolreview
+Contact us on Facebook and Instagram. @privateschoolreview

 comments powered by Disqus